 These were later repaired by Hindu dynasties that regained control.
 In some cases, the rulers attempted to renovate the temple with faded paintings, by ordering new murals on top of the older ones.
 In other cases, they sponsored the addition of shrines.
 The significant shrines of Kartikeya (Murugan), Parvati (Amman) and Nandi here are from as far back as 16th and 17th-century, the Nayaka era.

-The most surprising thing you would experience over here is that shadow of the temple doesn’t fall on its floor at noon.
-Brihadeeswara temple stands among the tallest temple across the globe and it becomes a reason shadow doesn’t reach to the floor of the temple during any part of the year.
+Brihadeeswara Temple Shadow.
+The most surprising thing you would experience over here is the shadow of the temple doesn’t fall on its floor at noon.
+Brihadeeswara Temple stands among the tallest temples across the globe.
+Its superior height is a reason shadow doesn’t reach to the floor of the temple during any time of the year.

-The temple took 7 years to complete, 50 tons of rock was placed and moved every day.
-The Brihadeeswara temple was constructed in 1002 CE, and has a height of 216 ft., the tallest temple across the nation.
-At the evening time, the topmost light over the dome seems like a planet coming closer to the earth.
+Tallest Temple in the World.
+The temple took 7 years to complete.
+During its construction, 50 tons of rock was placed and moved every day.
+The Brihadeeswara Temple was constructed in 1002 CE, and has a height of 216 ft., the tallest temple across the world.
+In the evening time, the topmost light over the dome seems like a planet coming closer to earth.

-Close to the entryway of the sanctum sanctorum, the two idols of Ganesha in the corridor can be observed.
-One can feel the sound passing through the stone in one idol and through metal on the other.
-The main hall of the temple is used by the dancers and musicians performing in service to Shiva.
-Other musical pillars are also there that produce sounds when tapped.
+Musical pillars.
+Close to the entryway of the sanctum sanctorum, the two idols of Ganesha in the corridor can be seen.
+One can feel the sound passing through the stone in one idol and coming through metal on the other.
+The main hall of the temple is used by the dancers and musicians performing, in service of Lord Shiva.
+There are also other musical pillars present here that produce sounds when tapped.